jandom-devel/ScalaFixExamples/README.md

 ## Executing examples and benchmarks

 In order to compile and execute the examples, you need the [Scala Build Tool](https://www.scala-sbt.org/) (SBT) installed in your computer.
-Then, launching the `sbt` command inside the root directory of the repository (the one containing the `build.sbt` file) will execute the interactive build tool where you can:
+Then, launching the `sbt` command inside the root directory of the repository (the folder containing the `build.sbt` file) will execute the interactive build tool where you can:

   * execute benchmarks with the command `Jmh/run` .
 Since this executes all the benchmarks, it takes a lot of time (about 45 minutes).
 It is possible to execute a single benchmark with `Jmh/run <classname>` where `<classname>` may be:
     * [OverheadIntBench](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/OverheadIntBench.scala) Benchmarks the equation system (1) in Section 6 with different solver, usign both ScalaFix and ad-hoc solvers.
 It takes about 16 minutes.